 It’s for this reason that Ian Wright, CBE, Food & Drinks Federation Chief Executive said their members view “a ‘no-deal’ Brexit… (as)…a grisly prospect”.

-Brexit could bring with it increased border controls checks too and this could have serious implications for the supply chain.
+Brexit could bring with it increased border control checks too and this could have serious implications for the supply chain.

-Brexit consequences could be increased costs, time spent with items with limited shelf life being ‘in situ’, products taking longer to get to market and having less time on the shelf are just a few likely issues.
+Brexit consequences could be increased costs, time spent with items with a limited shelf life is ‘in situ’, products taking longer to get to market, and having less time on the shelf are just a few likely issues.

 Richard Burnett of the Road Haulage Association sums up, if there is no deal “checks on non-EU trucks (which is what the UK will be classed as) don’t take a couple of minutes, they can take two or three hours.”